By Bob Katzen

 Supporters said this landmark environmental legislation package is a fiscally responsible one which will help the state and local communities improve the environment.
 They argued it is fair and balanced and provides for important projects in all parts of the state.

 Opponents said the package, pushed by the Democratic leadership, is loaded with unnecessary spending, particularly in districts where Democratic legislators have Republican challengers in November.
-Others said the state already has the highest debt per capita in the nation and argued more borrowing will devastate our children's already debt-ridden future.

 (A "Yes" vote is for the bill.
 A "No" vote is against it.)